-The National Weather Service Indianapolis office will be conducting annual Severe Weather Spotters training on Saturday, March 19, from 1:00 to 3:00 pm in the north room off the rotunda in the Hendricks County Government Center, 355 S. Washington St. in Danville, IN.
+The National Weather Service Indianapolis office will be conducting annual Severe Weather Spotters training on Saturday, March 4, from 1:00 to 3:00 pm in the north conference rooms off the rotunda in the Hendricks County Government Center, 355 S. Washington St. in Danville, IN.

 Attached is a PDF file with amatuer radio emergency communications frequencies for Hendricks County.
 Please download the file and print it out for your reference.
 Most of all, program your radios with all of these frequencies now so you will have them ready if needed.